bhanuraghav/Codeforces-Solutions/README.md

 Here you can add codeforces solutions according to their problem nos. in respective folders in any language you want.
 (Format/Indent the code properly)

+**Name the codefile according to the problem name given on codeforces.**

 ## Steps for contributing
 1. Fork the repository
 2. Clone the forked repository ```git clone https://github.com/<username>/Codeforces-Solutions.git```